latex3/babel/README.md

       * Font-dependent transforms (lua).
       * Fixes:
         - \babelprehyphenation was not applied with 'onchar'.
-        - In some rare cases the hyphenrules were not correctly set.
+        - In some rare cases the hyphenrules weren’t correctly set.
+        - Partial fix for bidi in tabular (broken after an attempt to fix amsmath).

 3.84  2022-12-26
       * Automatic selection of encodings with \babelprovide and pdftex.